zeliaJunuan/zeliaJunuan.github.io/index.md

 title: "Soldiers' Letters Archive"
 subtitle: "Decodification Project"
 banner_content:|
-This site collects summaries and interpretations of soldiers’ letters from World War I and World War II,based on documents consulted in national archives.
+This site collects summaries and interpretations of soldiers’ letters from World War I and World War II, based on documents consulted in national archives.

   We do not publish original scans or full transcriptions.
   Instead, each entry contains: